wandreopoulos/deeplasmid/README.md

-## Deeplasmid Docker container for GPU
+## Deeplasmid Docker image for GPU

 Input: a .fasta file